Kirk Cousins: 2020

 On March 18, 2020, Cousins signed a two-year, $66 million contract extension with the Vikings.

 During Week 2 against the Indianapolis Colts, Cousins threw for 113 yards and three interceptions during the 28–11 road loss.
 He finished the game with a total quarterback rating of 15.9, the third-lowest mark in Vikings franchise history.
-In Week 3 against the Tennessee Titans, Cousins had a much better outing, throwing for 251 yards, three touchdowns, and two interceptions during the narrow 31–30 loss.
+In Week 3 against the Titans, Cousins had a much better outing, throwing for 251 yards, three touchdowns, and two interceptions during the narrow 31–30 loss.
 The following week against the Houston Texans, Cousins threw for 260 yards and a touchdown during the 31–23 road victory, the Vikings' first win of the season.
-Two weeks later against the Atlanta Falcons, Cousins threw for 343 yards, three touchdowns, and three interceptions during the 40–23 loss.
+Two weeks later against the Falcons, Cousins threw for 343 yards, three touchdowns, and three interceptions during the 40–23 loss.
 He threw all three interceptions in the first half of the game.
-Three weeks later against the Detroit Lions, he threw for 220 yards and three touchdowns on only 13 completions during the 34–20 win.
+Three weeks later against the Lions, he threw for 220 yards and three touchdowns on only 13 completions during the 34–20 win.

-In Week 10 against the Chicago Bears on Monday Night Football, Cousins threw for 292 yards, two touchdowns, and an interception in the 19–13 road victory.
+In Week 10 against the Bears on Monday Night Football, Cousins threw for 292 yards, two touchdowns, and an interception in the 19–13 road victory.
 This was Cousins' first ever Monday Night Football win after previously going 0–9 in his career.
-During Week 11 against the Dallas Cowboys, Cousins threw for 318 yards and three touchdowns during the 31–28 loss.
+During Week 11 against the Cowboys, Cousins threw for 318 yards and three touchdowns during the 31–28 loss.
 In the next game against the Carolina Panthers, he threw for 307 yards and three touchdowns in the narrow 28–27 comeback victory.
 This was Cousins' fourth straight game with a passer rating over 100.
 He was named the NFC Offensive Player of the Week for his performance.
-The following week against the Jacksonville Jaguars, Cousins threw for 305 yards, three touchdowns, and an interception in the 27–24 overtime victory.
-Three weeks later against the New Orleans Saints on Christmas Day, he threw for 291 yards and three touchdowns during the 33–52 road loss, eliminating the Vikings from postseason contention.
+The following week against the Jaguars, Cousins threw for 305 yards, three touchdowns, and an interception in the 27–24 overtime victory.
+Three weeks later against the Saints on Christmas Day, he threw for 291 yards and three touchdowns during the 33–52 road loss, eliminating the Vikings from postseason contention.
 In the regular-season finale against the Lions, Cousins threw for 405 yards and three touchdowns and rushed for another during the 37–35 road victory.
 He was named the NFC Offensive Player of the Week for his performance.

 Cousins finished the season with 4,265 passing yards, 35 touchdowns, and 13 interceptions to go along with 156 rushing yards and a touchdown.